GoodRx Care

 Revisiting the Visit

-Thus far, most our efforts had been centered around optimizing the primary building blocks of the visit funnel.
-Looking to push things even further, we came back to our user research — zeroing in on the key questions and concerns that patients had around the specifics of medications and obtaining their prescriptions.
+Thus far, most our efforts had been centered around optimizing the basic building blocks of the visit funnel.
+To push things even further, we came back to our user research — zeroing in on the key questions and concerns that patients had around the specifics of medications and obtaining their prescriptions.

 Original visit flow